Alefoggia17/Integrity-with-TPM/README.md

 > When creating the key, it is also possible to specify the PCR values ​​with which to seal the key with the *-L pcrs.ctx* option.

 ### Second Scenario
+The second scenario consists of using TPM with Tripwire for integrity monitoring.
+#### Tripwire
+Tripwire is a security tool that allows you to monitor changes made to files and directories compared to a secure baseline state.
+In this scenario, it is applied to the root partition.

+Tripwire uses a policy file where the rules that establish which objects must be controlled and how are indicated.
+Based on these policies, Tripwire calculates a snapshot of the system when it is in a safe state, storing a set of information relating to each object (file and directory) that we want to protect from possible tampering.
+This is possible through the use of hash functions.
+This photograph is stored in a special file (system file database).

+When the integrity check is performed, a new snapshot of the system is calculated and compared to the one stored in the database.
+The result of this comparison is a report file which highlights all the changes that have been made to the system compared to the safe state.
+At this point it is up to the administrator to establish whether the changes are harmful to the system or not, and to take the necessary countermeasures.
+Tripwire can be configured to send an email to the system administrator in the event of security-critical changes.

+To protect against unauthorized modifications, Tripwire stores its most important files (database, policies and configuration) in an internal binary format and then applies a digital signature to them.
+In particular, Tripwire uses two key files: site key and local key (each of which is generated via the twadmin command and contains a public/private key pair).
+The first is used to sign the configuration file and the policy file; the other is used to sign the database.
+Consequently, modifying or replacing the aforementioned files requires knowledge of the private key, which is encrypted with a passphrase generated during installation.

 ### Third Scenario

 ## Clevis